sampsyo/cs6120/content/blog/2019-10-28-self/index.md

 The term "dynamic language" is mostly commonly associated with modern scripting languages like Python and JavaScript.
-Self, a much older language developed at the famed Xerox PARC labs takes the philosophy of dynamism to a logical extreme -- *everything* in self is a message to an object.
+Self, a much older language developed at the famed Xerox PARC labs, takes the philosophy of dynamism to a logical extreme -- *everything* in self is a message to an object.
 This includes Java-like method calls on object *as well as* control structures like loops and conditionals.